 This is a surprisingly major issue for me as an Australian.
 I suppose this should be expected given how litigious the USA is but there’s a lot of key differences between driving in the USA versus Australia.
 Firstly, in order to legally drive a rental vehicle in the USA, each driver must be named on the rental agreement - the same as here in Australia.
 This means you’ll have your driver’s licence sighted and recorded at the time of rental.
 The only exceptions to this are in your rental terms and conditions, but in my experience, typically someone who isn’t on the agreement can only drive in an emergency.
 Immediate family, such as a spouse, might also be allowed to drive without being named.
 If you’re arriving later than when your travel companions pick up a car, you may be able to visit a rental agency and have them amend the booking; it may cost extra though.
 Also expect that adding extra drivers to the rental agreement will cost per driver as well; Im’ yet to come across a rental agency that doesn’t charge.

 Now comes the mirth that is insurance.
-Each driver must have personal insurance in order to legally drive in the USA.
+Each driver must have personal liability insurance in order to legally drive in the USA.
 This is the equivalent of CTP (Compulsory Third Party) insurance here in Australia, which covers you for any death or injury you cause in your role as a vehicle operator.
 However, the key difference is that in Australia this insurance is on the vehicle and already included in the registration of all vehicles across the country because - you guessed it - it’s compulsory.
 In the USA, it’s a little different because the insurance is on an individual person.
 In order to legally drive, each different state has their own minimum value of insurance required (see this Wikipedia article to learn more).

 In a rental agreement, this type of insurance is called one or a combination of: